 We start our food tour in the East Coast Area of Singapore, a district also known as Katong.
 It is here that we learn about the early Chinese immigrants to Singapore.
 The focus will be on food but we will also talk about the types of jobs that they had, how they lived and who they married.
 It was through the marriage of Chinese immigrants to Malay ladies that the distinctive Peranakan culture was born.

-In this district we will enjoy a selection of Singapore’s favourite foods with Chinese and Peranakan heritage including Kaya Toast and Kopi, Bak Chang, Kuehs and Laksa.
+In this district we will enjoy a selection of Singapore’s favourite foods with Chinese and Peranakan heritage including Kaya Toast or Curry Puff and Kopi, Bak Chang, Kuehs and Laksa.

 From the East Coast we travel by public bus to the Old Airport Road Hawker Centre.
 The Old Airport Road Hawker Centre is a firm favourite amongst Singaporeans.
 Why?
 Because it is home to so many ‘hawker legends’.
 It is here that we try two of three distinctly Singaporean dishes, Hokkien Mee, Rojak and Carrot Cake.

 Our next stop is the district of Kampong Glam, a short 10 minute bus ride away.
 Kampong Glam is the centre of the Malay community in Singapore and is where the stunning Sultan’s Mosque is located.
 We will discuss the history of the district, the Sultan’s role in the founding of Modern Singapore and we will try the most popular local foods from the Malay, Arabic and Indonesian communities.
 Teh Tarrik, Beef Rendang and Murtabak are on our foodie menu.